-To obtain copies of the statutory notices used during the examination period for on all policies, and those special notices used for vehicle policies issued on risks located in Virginia complied with the Code of Virginia.
+The examiners verified that the notices used by the companies on all applications, on all policies, and those special notices used for vehicle policies issued on risks located in Virginia complied with the Code of Virginia.
 The examiners also reviewed documents that were created by the companies but were not required by the Code of Virginia.
 These documents are addressed in the Other Notices category below.